Multicluster Control Plane

 Once the control plane is running, you can access the control plane by using kubectl --kubeconfig=./_output/controlplane/.ocm/cert/kube-aggregator.kubeconfig.

 You can customize the control plane configurations by creating a config file and using the environment variable CONFIG_DIR to specify your config file directory.
-Please check here for details.
+Please check the repository documentation for details.

 Install via clusteradm